nagilum/slap/README.md

  -vh <header>        Verify that a header exists.
  -vh <header:value>  Verify that a header and value exists.
 Value can be regex.
  -wht                Warn if HTML title tag is missing or empty.
+ -whk                Warn if HTML meta keywords tag is missing or empty.
+ -whd                Warn if HTML meta description tag is missing or empty.
  -wu <state>         When to consider the request operation succeeded.
 Defaults to 'load'.
 Possible states are:
                       * domcontentloaded - When the DOMContentLoaded event is fired.
                       * load - When the load event is fired.